 Is Saturated Fat Healthy?
 The Science Backed Benefits of Saturated Fat

 Is Saturated Fat Healthy?
 The short answer is, yes, very healthy.

-In reality, saturated fat is a key nutrient in the healthiest and most nutrient-dense foods on earth like red meat, eggs, and full-fat dairy.
-And it plays an essential and supportive role in numerous critical bodily functions.
+In reality, saturated fat is a key nutrient in the healthiest and most nutrient-dense foods on earth, like red meat, eggs, and full-fat dairy.
+It plays an essential and supportive role in numerous critical bodily functions.

 Thankfully, modern science is setting the record straight.

-In this article, we’ll explore the ways that saturated fat is healthy, and offer a thorough rundown of the science on saturated fat intake and health outcomes.
+In this article, we’ll explore the ways that saturated fat is healthy and offer a thorough rundown of the science of saturated fat intake and health outcomes.